d33bs/set-website/_posts/2023-XX-XX-Continuous-Quality-Assurance-with-R.md

 ## Automated Checks

 Lintr can be incorporated into automated checks to help make sure linting (or other steps) are always used with new code.
-One tool which can help with this is [pre-commit], which acts as both a local development tool in addition to providing observability within source control (more on this later).
+One tool which can help with this is [pre-commit](https://pre-commit.com/), which acts as both a local development tool in addition to providing observability within source control (more on this later).
+Using pre-commit locally

 ## Continuous and Observable Testing